InverseLight/ValoMC/README.md

 	g++ MC2D.cpp -o MC2D.a -O3 -DUSE_OMP -fopenmp -O3

-Generalization to other compilers than GNU should be straightforward.
+Generalization to other compilers than GNU ones should be straightforward.

 Multithread (parallel) compilation